cspr-rad/actus-spec/spec/main.typ

   "Refer to the timezone database to describe how this mapping works in practice", )

+==== Timestamp <type_Timestamp>

+#todo(
+  "What does a timestamp mean in the actus spec? which granularity? which Timezone? leap seconds?
+Are we sure it's not a 'Day' instead?", )

 == Contract concepts
 === Terms
 === Events